domero2/Python/readme.md

+<h2>Boring work automated</h2>
+Her you could find scripts for replacaing strings:
+1. Replacing strings in list of files.
+2. Replacing strings from specyfic place
+3. Simple replace in one script

+<h2>SEO tool </h2>
-SEO tool designed using Python and TKinter library:
+designed using Python and TKinter library:

 Tool is searching links on website and saving this links into the file in directory /Users/<user_name>/Desktop/BS When you will run the application, you need to past url in first label and then paste file name wit txt extension in right label.